Aurelia Collective with Soul Safaris

 Masai Mara

 One of the last places on earth where the wilderness is genuinely larger than the human idea of it.
-We stay at a camp that sits on the land so gently it almost disappears — mornings that rise early and golden, game drives that move in silence, the distance between you and your usual preoccupations growing until it dissolves into something much older and much quieter than thought.
-These are landscapes that alter our sense of time.
+We stay at Mahali Mzuri — Sir Richard Branson's Luxury Camp, ranked the number one hotel in the world — where 12 luxury tented suites perch on a ridge overlooking the valley, each with its own private deck, en-suite bathroom, and floor-to-ceiling views of the plains.
+Mornings that rise early and golden, game drives that move in silence, the distance between you and your usual preoccupations growing until it dissolves into something much older and much quieter than thought.

 On one of these mornings, we ascend over the Mara before sunrise.
 The world below becomes a painting.